PacificBiosciences/HiFiCNV/docs/methods.md

 For non-qualifying GC-level bins, without sufficient depth bin support, the following method is used ot set a correction factor.
 Find the range of continuously qualifying GC-level bins containing the max-depth GC-level.
 All bins higher than that range use the correction factor of the highest qualifying bin in the range, all bins lower than that range use the correction factor of the lowest qualifying bin in the range.
-The procedure for computing correction factors is implemented in `get_gc_correction`.

 GC bias correction is applied downstream in the segmentation model, the depth values themselves are never adjusted, but the emission probability of the observed depth given the haploid coverage level and copy number is adjusted to account